yeouchiou/TagThis/README.md

 ![image](images/lda.png)

-We trained LDA on a Kaggle New York Times article dataset which contained around 9000 full-text articles from April to June in 2016.
+I trained LDA on a Kaggle New York Times article dataset which contained around 9000 full-text articles from April to June in 2016.
 Articles had an average of about 800 words per article.
-We have used average Jaccard similarity between topics to choose the number of topics.
+I used average Jaccard similarity between topics to choose the number of topics.
 From the elbow method, 10 topics were chosen for this dataset.
 ![image](images/jaccard.png)

 ## Classifier

-Assuming that these topics are ground truth labels, we then trained a support vector machine (SVM) classifier with a Tf-Idf feature representation for the articles.
+Assuming that these topics are ground truth labels, I then trained a support vector machine (SVM) classifier with a Tf-Idf feature representation for the articles.
 SVMs allow for lightweight and fast inference due to only requiring the trained support vectors.
 The SVM achieves a micro-averaged precision of 88.6%!